ScumbagScalawag/Git-Gud/README.md

 locations.
 More on upstream locations in a later section.

-From the Home Page of the Project (the one with ScumbagScalawag/Git-Gud in the top left, go ahead and click the button that's says "Fork".
+From the Home Page of the Project (the one with ScumbagScalawag/Git-Gud in the top left) go ahead and click the button that says "Fork".
 Go through this dialog and set it up with all its defaults for now.
 You can even change the name of your fork, but it might be best to leave it as-is in most cases.

 <a name="clone"></a>
 ### 2. How do I get these files onto my computer? (spoiler: `git clone`)